npinochet/castle/GDD.md

 * Rite of immortality: ???
 * Curse of immortality: ???
 * Item/Rite that can reverse the immortality: ???
+* All knowing god who bringed the rite: The dreamer

 ### Possible covenants or social groups